Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

-Fortunately, there are some options for borrowers to lean on when they lose their jobs or otherwise experience a change in life circumstances.
+Fortunately, there are options for borrowers to lean on when they lose their jobs or experience another change in circumstances.

-While many of these revised plans can increase the amount you pay over time, including interest, they can make your student loans more affordable during a temporary period of financial hardship.
+While many of these repayment plans can increase the amount you pay over time, including interest, they can make your student loans more affordable during a temporary period of financial hardship.

-COVID-19 has led to some pretty major derailments for all of us.
-Whether you were just starting your career or had a rapidly growing resume (or anywhere in between), there’s a chance your job situation looks different than it did before the pandemic.
+COVID-19 led to pretty major derailments for some of us.
+Whether you were just starting your career or had a rapidly growing resume, there’s a good chance your job situation looks different now than before the pandemic.

-The Trump administration suspended both principal and interest payments on federal student loans through January 2021, and then President Joe Biden extended the forbearance through “at least” September 2021.
+The Trump administration suspended both principal and interest payments on federal student loans through January 2021.
+President Biden then extended the forbearance several times, most recently until the second half of 2023.
 Payments automatically stopped on March 13, 2020, and the suspension doesn’t affect the borrower’s eligibility for student loan forgiveness programs.

-If your loans haven’t been automatically suspended, you could still reach out to your loan servicer about a modified repayment agreement if you’ve lost your job or are otherwise experiencing trouble with the plan as stated.
+If your loans haven’t been automatically suspended, you can still reach out to your student loan servicer about a modified repayment agreement if you’ve lost your job or are otherwise experiencing trouble with your current plan.

-Sallie Mae, for instance, has “instituted additional options for customers experiencing financial difficulty” due to COVID-19, and invites borrowers to contact the company through an online chat or phone call to discuss alternatives and assistance.
+Sallie Mae, for instance, has “instituted additional options for customers experiencing financial difficulty” due to COVID-19.
+The company invites borrowers to contact them via online chat or phone to discuss alternatives and assistance.

-No matter who your lender is, there’s a good chance it can offer you a temporary solution if you’re unable to make your payments.
-You may be able to pause your payments, for instance—though you’ll probably still accrue interest during the pause.
+No matter who your lender is, there’s a good chance they can offer you a temporary solution if you’re unable to make your payments.
+You may be able to pause your payments, for instance — though you’ll probably still accrue interest during the pause.

-Either way, it’s worth reaching out to lenders to update them on your situation and hear what they might be able to offer you in the meantime.
+Either way, it’s worth reaching out to lenders to update them on your situation and hear what they might be able to offer.

-Unemployment insurance—commonly referred to simply as “unemployment”—is a joint federal-state benefit that offers cash relief to eligible workers who lost jobs through no fault of their own.
+Unemployment insurance — commonly referred to simply as “unemployment” — is a joint federal-state benefit that offers cash relief to eligible workers who lose jobs through no fault of their own.

 Unemployment benefits may offer you enough cash flow to make some payments toward your student loans, especially if you were able to modify your payment plan with your servicer.
 But if not, there are alternatives to consider.

-Life moves in unexpected ways (see: suddenly living through a pandemic).
-Student loan servicers know that which is why most of them have some specific alternatives in place for borrowers whose plans change in one way or another.
+Life moves in unexpected ways.
+Student loan servicers know that, which is why most have specific protocols in place for borrowers whose plans change in one way or another.

 Here are some that might be helpful in the case of sudden joblessness.

-Student loan forbearance allows you to pause your student loan payments or make a smaller payment for a set period of time.
-It’s available for both federal and private student loans, and it might be an option that feels like a big load off your monthly budget.
+Student loan forbearance allows borrowers to pause student loan payments or make a smaller payment for a set period of time.
+It’s available for both federal and private student loans, and it can take a big load off your monthly budget.

-That said, in many cases, it’s worth exploring other options before you turn to forbearance.
+In many cases, it’s worth exploring other options before turning to forbearance.
 You may still be accruing interest during the forbearance period, which can drive up your total debt quickly.